|Zoll AED Plus [Best]||$2,100||7-year||5yr ($177)||2yr ($99)||N/A ($75)||$2,277||$2,673|

 Why do I need an AED?

 - Mounting evidence is showing that not having an AED may put your organization at greater risk of liability.
+Just like having hand rails on stairs is due diligence for any property owner, having an AED in gymnasiums, remote locations, churches, and nursing homes is becoming a part of modern standards of due diligence.

 - One day it could be your life or that of a loved one that will need an AED.
+Will you have access to one?

 Our AED Program Management helps you maintain 1 or 100 automated defibrillators and stay compliant with Federal and State laws.
 These laws vary, but typically include:

-- prescription to purchase the device
+- a prescription to purchase the device

-- licensed doctor who manages the program
+- a licensed doctor who oversees the program

 - notification to local EMS of the placement of the device